ismailmechbal/playbook/source/localizable/content/culture/internships.en.html.md

 We welcome interns as part of our commitment to help grow the local tech community.

-Our summer interns, both developers & designers, are assigned a mentor for the duration of their initiation on the internship.
+Our Interns, both developers & designers, live the Internship experience while they have assigned a mentor for the duration of their initiation on this process.
 Throughout the internship they are given guidance as they work on a project.

 Many interns have transitioned to become long-term interns, or apprentices,